7 Best Renters Insurance Companies in Massachusetts of 2026

 Is Renters Insurance Mandatory to Rent an Apartment in Massachusetts?

-Renter’s insurance is not required by law in the state of Massachusetts; however, landlords may make renters insurance a requirement when signing a lease.
+Renter’s insurance is not required by law in Massachusetts; however, landlords may make renters insurance a requirement when signing a lease.

 Why You Should Get Renters Insurance

-You have the information you need about the best renters insurance companies in Massachusetts, but why should you buy renters insurance when it’s not required under state law?
+You have the information you need about Massachusetts's best renters insurance companies, but why should you buy renters insurance when it’s not required under state law?

 Here are six reasons why every Massachusetts renter should have renters insurance.

-- You may not have enough savings to replace all your belongings if they are lost or stolen, and renters insurance costs less than replacing everything.
+- You may not have enough savings to replace all your belongings if lost or stolen, and renters insurance costs less than replacing everything.

 - Renters insurance provides peace of mind by paying you to replace your belongings.